Comparative Fault/ Contributory Negligence

-Modified Comparative Fault – This model allows an injured person to recover damages, so long as they are not 50 percent or 51 percent at-fault.
-Twelve states adhere to the 50 percent Bar Rule, which allows plaintiff to recover for damages so long as he or she is 49 percent or less at-fault.
-Meanwhile, 21 states – including Massachusetts – adhere to the 51 percent Bar Rule, which allows plaintiff to recover for damages so long as he or she is 50 percent or less at fault.
+Modified Comparative Fault – This model allows an injured person to recover damages, so long as they are not 50 percent or 51 percent at fault.
+Twelve states adhere to the 50 percent Bar Rule, which allows the plaintiff to recover for damages so long as he or she is 49 percent or less at fault.
+Meanwhile, 21 states – including Massachusetts – adhere to the 51 percent Bar Rule, which allows the plaintiff to recover for damages so long as he or she is 50 percent or less at fault.
 In both scenarios, the amount of damages is lessened proportionally by the amount of fault.

 It is our goal as Boston accident attorneys to fight against any finding of comparative negligence by our client because that ensures maximum recovery for damages.Joint and Several Liability

 Tied to the concept of comparative fault is that of joint and several liability.

 This refers to the degree of liability among different defendants.
 When two or more parties are jointly and severally liable for an act of negligence, each party is independently liable for the full extent of injuries stemming from that negligence.

 So if an injured person wins a judgment against several parties collectively, the plaintiff can collect the full value of that judgment from any one of them.
 That defendant then has the right to pursue action against the others to repay their share.

 If a defendant settles with the plaintiff prior to trial, any remaining defendants could not pursue partial reimbursement against that defendant.